MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-config-cross-play-xbox-win10.md

 ms.localizationpriority: medium
 ---

-# Setting up cross-play games targeting Xbox One and Windows 10
+# Configuring cross-play for Xbox and Windows 10 in Partner Center

 A _cross-play game_ is a game that is released as an XDK-based Xbox One version and a UWP-based Windows 10 version, where both versions of the game share a single Title ID and a single Xbox Live services configuration such as multiplayer, game saves, achievements, and leaderboards.